jsinkers/mcss-assignment-2/README.md

 ### Command Line Options

-- arg 1: properties filename, default value = `props/wealth-distrib-default.properties`
+- arg 1: properties filename {string}
+  - default value = `props/wealth-distrib-default.properties`
   - e.g. `java -classpath out World props/wealth-distrib-default.properties`
-- arg 2: random number seed, default value = 0.
-If provided, must
+- arg 2: random number seed {int}
+  - default value = 0
-  also pass arg 1.
+  - If provided, must also pass arg 1.
   - e.g. `java -classpath out World props/wealth-distrib-default.properties 10`
+- arg 3: whether to run models with inheritance extension {boolean}
+  - default value = false (no inheritance)
+  - can only be used with arg 1 and arg 2

 ## Running experiments

-Run the Windows batch script `wealth-distrib.bat` to run experiments.
+Run the Windows batch script `wealth-distrib.bat` to build and then run experiments.
 An individual CSV will be output for each run of each experiment.

 ## Tests

 JUnit is required to run unit tests.
+Requires manual setup.
+Build is not currently supported.